MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs-google.md

 **Question:**  What can't Migration Manager migrate from Google?</br>
 Answer: Google does not allow us to export drawings, sites, and maps from Google Drive.
 [Learn more about what isn't migrated](/sharepointmigration/mm-google-overview#what-isnt-migrated)

+**Question:**  Does Migration Manager migrate Google Forms?</br>
+Answer:  Yes.
+Migration Manager now will migrate Google Forms.

 **Question:**  Does Google calculate the size of their proprietary files?</br>
-Answer:  Google only started calculating the size of its proprietary files, including Google Docs, Sheets, and Slides, on May 2, 2022.
+Answer:  Google only started calculating the size of its proprietary files, including Google Docs, Sheets, Forms, and Slides, on May 2, 2022.
 Any Google proprietary files created and modified **before** May 2, 2022 don't include file size in the metadata info we get from the API calls.
 As a result, all Google proprietary files created before May 2, 2022 default to a scanned size of 1 byte and are reported as such in our *ScanSummary report*.